 Fall is like the light at the end of a tunnel.
 A safe haven from the miserable heat of summer before we are thrown into a cold tundra of darkness and sickness.

-I appreciate fall for many reasons, one is the safety it provides from summe in r, but I also enjoy watching scary movies and freely enjoying hot drinks again without the threat of heat stroke.
+I appreciate fall for many reasons, one is the safety it provides from summer, but I also enjoy watching scary movies and freely enjoying hot drinks again without the threat of heat stroke.
 My favorite thing to do, however, is seeing how the trees change colors on my way to school.
 I adore watching fall paint the leaves orange, red and yellow, and I never go anywhere without my headphones, so I especially cherish listening to music on my walks.

 This playlist is full of songs perfect for a long walk to watch nature transition to its next phase.